sonic-net/SONiC/doc/aaa/TACACS+ Design.md

      - Disable local authorization as failover, then user can't run any command.
      - Enable local authorization as failover, then user can run command with local authorization.
      - For local authorization, please check [TACACS+ Authentication](#TACPLUS-Authentication).
+   - When user login with local account, TACACS+ authentication and authorization will disabled for current user.
+     - After login, user can run command with local authorization.
+     - When all TACACS+ server not accessible, user can login with this method.
 ## 1.2 User command accounting
  - Accounting is the action of recording what a user is doing, and/or has done.